Our Vision: A thriving community where all are valued.

 Lisa Humenik -

-Lisa joined Neighborhood Connection as executive director in August, 2018, with 25+ years of experience working in the nonprofit sector.
+Lisa joined Neighborhood Connection as executive director in August, 2018.
 She jokes that while her husband got the career ladder, which took their family to a number of cities around the country, she got the career jungle gym.
 This interesting and varied path has allowed her to acclimate quickly to new communities and settings, create connections and partnerships, and gain a wealth of skills and knowledge that she applies to making organizations sustainable and impactful.
-She is excited about working collaboratively with the board, staff, volunteers, and Waunakee community to build upon WNC’s already strong foundation of success.
 Lisa has a bachelor’s degree in secondary education from Eastern Illinois University and a master’s degree in public administration with a concentration in nonprofit management and leadership.
 She has served as the CEO of the Volunteer Center of Southern Arizona; as executive director of a K-12 public school foundation, community gardening organization, and a school-based mentoring program; and as director of volunteer services for hospitals and hospice programs.
-In her free time, she volunteers for a variety of organizations including the United Way of Dane County, Sigma Kappa Foundation, and the Nakoma League.
+In her free time, she volunteers for a variety of organizations including the United Way of Dane County and the Sigma Kappa Foundation.

 Stacey Dudley -